JusJae/ms3_logapp/README.md

 - Visual Studio Code:
  I used Visual Studio Code as the IDE application with Git for version control of this project.

-- GitHub:
+- Git/GitHub:
     GitHub has been used to create a repository to host the project and receive updated commits from Visual Studio Code.

-- Balsamiq:
+- Figma:
-    I used Balsamiq to create the wireframes for the site to help me with the basic structure the layout and have a guide to design the project with.
+    I used Figma to create the wireframes for the site to help me with the basic structure the layout and have a guide to design the project with.

 - Coolors:
     This online colour palette selector tool was used to see what colour would work well on the site.